iplayer1337fivem/codewalkerTweaks/README.md

 - AUTO DLC applied
 - AUTO MODS applied

+## IMPORTANT ##
+MAKE SURE YOUR GTA LOCATION IS CORRECT - CHECK IT OUT BEFORE OVERWRITING - OR UPDATE IT TO AFTERWARDS <3

 ## Disclaimer

 I am not affiliated with the CodeWalker team.
 These settings are purely shared to help others who may not know about them and to make your life easier as they did mine.